EBWiki/EBWiki/docs/SETUP_LOCALLY.md

 make --version
 ```

-Output from the commands should be error free and similar to the following:
+Output from the commands will vary based on your operating system but should be error free and similar to the following:
 ```
+$ which bash
+/usr/local/bin/bash

+$ bash --version
+GNU bash, version 5.0.18(1)-release (x86_64-apple-darwin18.7.0)
+...

 $ which git
 /usr/local/bin/git